srideepgit/Style-Up-E-commerce-Website-/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

-For detailed instructions on deployment, customization, and contribution guidelines, please refer to our [Contribution Guide](CONTRIBUTING.md).

 ## 🙏 Support
 This project needs a ⭐️ from you.
 Don't forget to leave a star ⭐️ Email - srideeppersonal@gmail.com